 Development Jurisdiction Stage and Timing Impact and Considerations Current Key Documents and Further Guidance MiFID Remuneration Policies EU ESMA expects to publish its final report and final guidelines on MiFID Remuneration Policies by the second quarter of 2013.
-The FSA published finalised guidance on 16 January 2013 on risks to customers from financial incentives paid to sales staff.
-Both ESMA and the FSA have proposed rules under MiFID conflicts of interest rules principally focussed on remuneration of staff who sell financial products to the retail market.
+The FCA published finalised guidance on 16 January 2013 on risks to customers from financial incentives paid to sales staff.
+Both ESMA and the FCA have proposed rules under MiFID conflicts of interest rules principally focussed on remuneration of staff who sell financial products to the retail market.
 Both sets of rules are closely aligned.
-Recommended actions: The FCA (as the FSA's successor) will adopt the ESMA guidelines in Q2 2013.
-Firms should review compliance of their remuneration schemes for sales staff with the FSA's requirements without delay.
+Recommended actions: The FCA will adopt the ESMA guidelines in Q2 2013.
+Firms should review compliance of their remuneration schemes for sales staff with the FCA's requirements without delay.
 Click here for a link to the ESMA Consultation Paper.
-Click here for a link to the FSA's finalised guidance.
+Click here for a link to the FCA's finalised guidance.
 Dodd-Frank - Commodity Futures Trading Commission exemptions from registration US - SEC and CFTC The CFTC has adopted final regulations on the use of exemptions from registration for sponsors of private funds.
 The CFTC has adopted final regulations which modify and remove certain CFTC exemptions widely used by sponsors of private funds.
 The CFTC Staff has issued multiple no-action letters that may temporarily or permanently assist qualifying sponsors of private funds with avoiding CFTC registration.
 The Department of the Treasury determined that certain foreign currency forwards and foreign currency swaps are not considered "swaps" for some CFTC jurisdictional issues including whether the contracts are counted toward the CPO de minimis trading registration exemption.
-The position limits rule was vacated and remanded to the CFTC in autumn 2012 for further work on the CFTC's cost-benefit analysis.
-Recommended actions: Private fund sponsors must consider whether they can rely on an exemption from registration, or register as "Commodity pool operators" (and have their registration declared effective) with the CFTC prior to 31 December 2012.
-If a private fund sponsor can qualify for no-action relief, the sponsor should claim the relief.
+The position limits rule was vacated and remanded to the CFTC in autumn 2012 for further work on the CFTC's costbenefit analysis.
+Recommended actions: Private fund sponsors must be operating under an effective registration as a "Commodity pool operator" or be relying on the remaining de minimis commodity interest trading exemption on a fund-by-fund basis.
+If a private fund sponsor can qualify for no-action relief, the sponsor should have claimed the relief.
+Registered CPOs must be filing CFTC Form CPO-PQR or NFA Form PQR on a quarterly basis depending on the CPO's size.
+For CPOs whose registration was effective as of March 31, 2013, the first filing is due May 30, 2013.
 Dechert has produced a number of DechertOnPoints on the CFTC rules under Dodd-Frank: CFTC Changes Rules Affecting Public and Private Funds CFTC Issues No-Action Relief Extending Compliance Date for Amended Rules 4.5 and 4.13(a)(4) to December 31, 2012 CFTC Staff Releases Responses to Frequently Asked Questions Regarding Rule Amendments Affecting CPOs and CTAs.